 For more payment resources, be sure to take a look at our legal payments hub page.

 Choose a payment processing solution that specialties in PCI compliance for lawyers

 Although law firms have a lot in common with other service-based businesses, the legal industry has its own unique challenges, including ethical and regulatory considerations.
-Choosing a payment processing solution that specializes in law firm PCI compliance, like Clio Payments, built in to Clio Manage, helps you:

 - Get premium chargeback protection for trust accounts.